giannoni/mgresume/content/publication/example/index.md

 ---
-title: 'The Politics of "Place": Community and Individual Precarity in Anti-System and Right Populist Views in France.'
+title: 'The Politics of "Place": Community and Individual Precarity in Anti-System and Right Populist Views in France'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here